Pakistan Food Guide

 Ras Malai

-Soft cheese balls (paneer) soaked in sweet, thickened milk flavored with cardamom and garnished with pistachios and almonds.
-Creamy, delicate, and aromatic.
-A festive dessert especially popular during Eid.
+Soft paneer balls soaking in sweet, thickened milk scented with cardamom, topped with pistachios and almonds.
+Creamy and delicate, and a dessert you'll see a lot of around Eid.

 Kheer